flyyue2001/cve/Company Website CMS/files_upload.md

 ## Vulnerability url: http://127.0.0.1/vogue/dashboard/createservice

 ## Loophole location: /dashboard/add-service.php has an arbitrary file upload vulnerability
+## The program is built using the xmapp-php8.1 version

 ## process:
 1、Use the admin and admin accounts to log in to the background system